Tor Browser Security: Is it Completely Safe & Anonymous?

 If you use your own VPN then the leaked IP will not be your original IP and the chances of tracking you back are almost negligible in this case.

 Here are some of the highly trusted VPN services I recommend for an extra layer of security in the tor browser:

 Many people follow almost all tor browser security guidelines strictly but don’t care much about the latest tor browser update.

 But keeping tor browser updated matters the most; even a single security flaw in the browser can run all other efforts.

 It’s very easy to update your tor browser; every time a new update arrives, tor notifies using a pop-up window.
-You can update from there instantly or another option to update tor browser is by going to browser menu on the upper right corner and click ‘Restart to update Tor Browser’.
+You can update from there instantly or another option to update tor browser is by going to the browser menu on the upper right corner and clicking ‘Restart to update Tor Browser’.

 To make updates complete, tor browser restarts with a fresh new tab.
 If you’re on any important website, bookmark it before updating the browser.

 Every time you open tor browser, it creates a new identity for every session.
 Tor does it to protect users’ online activity from surveillance and traffic analysis by separating identification and routing.